 Nintendo's flagship futuristic racing game (for the Super Nintendo Entertainment System), featuring the raw new power of "Mode 7" technology, which gives players the illusion of dangerous high-speed racing at over 200 mph!

-Street Fighter II: The World Warrior is the arcade fighting game that kicked off the "fighting game revolution" of the 1990s.
-Play as one of eight martial arts warriors as you travel the world to knock your opponents out of the tournament!
+The one-on-one arcade fighting game that kicked off the "fighting game revolution" of the 1990s.
+Play as one of eight martial artists and travel the world to knock your opponents out of the tournament!

 Out of This World (known as Another World in Europe and Outer World in Japan) is an action-adventure game designed and developed by Eric Chahi which thrusts the player into the role of a young physicist trapped on an alien planet.

-When Dr. Light receives a threat from Dr. Cossack (a scientist who intends for his eight Robot Masters to conquer the world), it's up to Mega Man (now with the ability to charge his shots into powerful attacks) to put a stop to Dr. Cossack's plans in the fourth installment of the Mega Man series.
+When Dr. Light receives a threat from another rogue scientist, it's up to Mega Man (now with the ability to charge his shots into powerful blasts) to put a stop to Dr. Cossack's plans in the fourth installment of the Mega Man series.

 Road Rash is a motorcycle racing game with the unique feature of being able to attack rivals while you race at high speed.
 Do whatever it takes to win.
 Even if that means clubbing or booting your opponents into the tarmac with a baseball bat!